ckreon/ww-netp_wiki/README.md

 #### Tables:

 ```
-The bottom dashes aren't necessary, they just spread out the table to better show the different alignments.
+The bottom dashes spread-out the table to better show alignment

 | I'm                    | A                      | Table                  |
 |:---------------------- |:---------------------: | ----------------------:|